-SUSS MicroTec’s wafer bonding platforms combine seventy years of microstructuring experience with solid product quality and a broad range of productivity features.
+SUSS MicroTec’s wafer bonding platforms combine over seventy years of microstructuring experience with solid product quality and a broad range of productivity features.
 Partnering with research, academia and material suppliers we develop intelligent bond solutions which offer leading-edge technology for our customers.
 Our wafer bonding platforms cover many different applications in 2.5D and 3D integration, MEMS, LED and power devices as well as other areas of research and development.

 Wafer bonding refers to attaching two or more substrates or wafers, of materials such as glass or silicon, to each other by means of various chemical and physical effects.
 Wafer bonding is mainly used in MEMS, where sensor components are encapsulated in the application.
 Other markets for this technology include advanced packaging, 3D integrationand CIS manufacturing.
 Temporary wafer bonding is a specialized technology within wafer bonding that is regarded as a key technology for 3D integration.